-- i.
-The Applicant shall be required to install street furniture (benches, planters, trash receptacles, lamps, and signs) and landscaping and landscape screening within proximity of the proposed development project to promote the development of a pedestrian-oriented building environment that enhances connectivity to Waverley Square and transit stops. - ii.
-All open space (yards, parking lots, setbacks) shall be planned with appropriate plantings or landscaping.
-Open space shall be appropriately usable and open and may consist of landscaped gardens, plazas, sitting areas, sidewalks, or similar features. - iii.
-Open spaces may be utilized to break up a block of buildings in order to provide visual relief. - iv.
-Street furniture, including benches and shuttle bus shelters, shall be provided for pedestrian use.
+i.
+The Applicant shall may be required to install street furniture (benches, planters, trash receptacles, lamps, and signs) and landscaping and landscape screening within proximity of the proposed development project to promote the development of a pedestrian-oriented building environment that enhances connectivity to Waverley Square and transit stops.